Statistics of Feynman amplitudes in $\phi^4$-theory: Introduction

 \subsection{Motivation}

 One of the most widely used frameworks to compute observables in quantum field theory is perturbation theory: An approximation to the sought-after function is constructed as a power series in a coupling parameter, where the series coefficients are given by Feynman integrals, which in turn can be indexed by Feynman graphs.
 The first coefficients of the perturbation series often give a decent approximate result, comparable with current experimental precision, but there are various reasons to believe that the perturbation series is ultimately divergent.
-This does not necessarily invalidate perturbation theory, because it might be possible to infer non-perturbative finite results from a divergent perturbation series via the methods of \emph{resurgence}.
-But resurgence needs as input the asymptotic growth of series coefficients at high order.
+This does not necessarily invalidate perturbation theory, because it might be possible to infer non-perturbative finite results from a divergent perturbation series via resummation.
+More broadly, the properties of divergent series can be examined within the framework of \emph{resurgence} theory, but such a study needs as input the asymptotic growth of series coefficients at high order.
 Promising steps in this direction have been taken in the last years, see for example \cite{dunne_resurgence_2012,borinsky_nonperturbative_2020,bellon_resurgent_2021,borinsky_semiclassical_2021,clavier_borelecalle_2021,borinsky_resonant_2022}, however, they are often restricted to cases where extra information, such as a differential equation or an exact solution of the involved Feynman integrals, are available to efficiently generate high-order series coefficients.

 The number of non-isomorphic Feynman graphs per loop order grows factorially with the loop order, see \cref{sec:asymptotics}.
 Considering only a structurally simple subclass is not a reliable approximation for the amplitude of \enquote{typical} Feynman graphs of the theory at high loop order.
 The goal of the present work is to provide such a broad picture, by numerically computing as many graphs as possible, albeit only to limited precision.
 This allows us to not only examine the average of those amplitudes, but also their distribution and various correlations, which is vital for estimating the reliability of non-complete samples or extrapolations.